yuhanH/SpadesContig_ReadCoverage/README.md

 $1: spades contig fasta (the name for each sequence should be in the default format, such as NODE_1_length_461346_cov_10.9601)

-$2: blast tabular ouput file
+$2: blast tabular ouput file (the first column is the name of contigs and the second column is the name of annotated subjects)

 $3: output file name (the  parent directories should be existed)